 The crisis has left an indelible mark on the fashion industry and the period of recovery is a rocky one, owing to these inequalities.
-A huge revenue is still created by the fashion industry, with online sales taking the lead.
+Huge revenues are still collected by the fashion industry, with online sales taking the lead.
 According to Statista, 26% of the total market revenue will be generated through online sales in the fashion segment by 2023 and the number of users in the apparel industry is expected to amount to 229.4 million by 2025.

 Fashion retail’s logistics deadlock

-According to a McKinsey report, one in every eight businesses suffered supply shortages as a consequence of the pandemic in 2021.
-Staff unavailability, material and component shortages, roadblocks, bottlenecks in transportation and high shipping costs, all contributed to this situation.
-The situation is better now but many of these challenges still persist and will make their way into the new year.
+One in every eight businesses suffered supply shortages as a consequence of the pandemic in 2021, according to a McKinsey report.
+Staff unavailability, material and component shortages, roadblocks, bottlenecks in transportation and high shipping costs, all contributed to these shortages.
+The situation is better now, but many of these challenges still persist and will make their way into the new year.

 As supply chain disruptions overstay their time, unexpected pressures on freights and port terminals, price hikes, new trade agreements and regulation compliances could all become the new logistical normal for the fashion industry.

 A recent example of this is the Suez Canal blockage, when a container ship was wedged in the canal, bringing freight movement to a halt and leading to delays in deliveries.
 The incident is a sign that businesses need to buckle up and work on fool-proof contingency plans.

 Customers today have become accustomed to speedy deliveries, and repeated delays can put off even loyal customers.
 The matters are further complicated by an increasing demand for sustainable sourcing, which puts more pressure on the supply chain.